davbeck/TURecipientBar/README.md

 Typically this means adding a constraint to the top, left, right and bottom of the bar.
 The bottom constraint will usually be a vertical spacing to another view.

-If you are laying out your views in Interface Builder, you will be forced to add constraints to make the layout non ambiguous.
-In this case, you can add a height constraint with a priority lower than 1000 (so that it isn't required) and connecting the `heightConstraint` IBOutlet.
+If you are laying out your views in Interface Builder, ~~you will be forced to add constraints to make the layout non ambiguous.
+In this case, you can add a height constraint with a priority lower than 1000 (so that it isn't required) and connecting the `heightConstraint` IBOutlet.~~ In Xcode 5, you can now specify constraints as placeholders that will be removed a build time.
+Or, you can leave it off completely, but this will generate warnings.

 For searching, you will need to create an instance of `TURecipientsDisplayController`.
 This class handles the logic of searching and displaying the search results.
 You then implement a `UITableViewDataSource` to show the search results and override `composeDisplayController:shouldReloadTableForSearchString:` to update the search results.